Table of Contents

 I love the tap feature because you can stop anytime and close the tap so that it does not drip.
-Only the Kuvings has this feature of the 5 here.
+Only the Kuvings has this feature of the five here.

 What are the downsides?

-Compared to the other two on top it does not match feature wise and it is quiet pricey at close to $400.
+Compared to the other two on top, it does not match feature wise and it is quite pricey at close to $400.

-The Omega 8006 is an Amazon bestseller for slow juicers.
+The Omega J8006 Nutrition Center is an Amazon bestseller for slow masticating juicers.

 The only difference is color.

 If you want something idiot-proof out of the box where you’ll shove produce in without worrying about any settings or best practices, then this is the juicer for you.